Purdue-ECE-32300/lab_book/source/lab_10.md

    direction of rotation?
 Explain why this happens.

 4. Next, hold the pulley to lock the position of the rotor.
-Measure the phase-$a$ current and shaft torque, displaying both signals on the oscilloscope.
+Measure the phase $a$ current and shaft torque, displaying both signals on the oscilloscope.
 What is the frequency of torque pulsation?
 How does this frequency relate to the frequency of the applied voltages?
 Explain briefly.